wilgru/william-gruszka-astro-portfolio/src/content/projects/optomify.md

   - mongodb
 ---

-Tailor made practice management solution built for use in optometry practices
+Practice management solution specifically built for optometry practices.
+Manage bookings, patients and prescriptions all in one app, with an easy to use UI